panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 `process.env.USER` accesses the operating system user name that executes the command.
 The variable has a value of `'dmitri'` because this is my user name in the operating system.

-`process.env.PWD` contains the absolute path to the folder of where the executed file (`main.js`) is located.
+`process.env.PWD` contains the absolute path to the folder where the executed file (`main.js`) is located.
 Since the executed file path is `/home/dmitri/main.js`, then the current working folder path is `'/home/dmitri/'`.

 These environment variables are taken from the environment of the operating system.

 `process.env.NODE_ENV` variable, however, is defined by the prefix `NODE_ENV=production` of the command `NODE_ENV=production node main.js`.

-If you'd like to provide local default values to certain environment variables, then I definetely recommend you to check the [dotenv](https://github.com/motdotla/dotenv) project.
+If you'd like to provide local default values to certain environment variables, then I recommend you to check the [dotenv](https://github.com/motdotla/dotenv) project.

 ## 2. *process.env* in a browser environment

 The environment variables are accessible to scripts running in the command line interface (CLI) mode.

-But often you might need useful to access a certain environment variable during the runtime of your application.
+To access a certain environment variable during the runtime of your application requires additional steps.

 Exposing certain environment variables can be done using the specific bundler you're using.